About the course

 The Department of Zoology has research strengths spanning from evolution to ecology, behaviour to biomechanics, and development to disease.

 Despite its traditional name, the department covers research on animals, environments, plants, bacteria and viruses.
-Within the department are several research institutes, including the Edward Grey Institute (EGI), the Wildlife Conservation Research Unit (WildCRU), the Biodiversity Institute (BIO) and the Institute for Emerging Infections.
+Within the department are several research institutes, including the Edward Grey Institute (EGI), the Wildlife Conservation Research Unit (WildCRU) and the Interdisciplinary Centre for Conservation Science (ICCS).

 The Wildlife Conservation Research Unit (WildCRU), directed by Professor David Macdonald CBE, is based at Tubney House eight miles from Oxford and seeks solutions to conservation problems through scientific research.